RemiBahar/healthcare-management-system/SystemDocumentation.md

 @OneToMany(mappedBy = "Gender") // mappedBy refers to field name in child table pointing to this table private List<Patient> Patients;
 ```

+## HTTP Operations

+PUT:

+By default, olingo uses `UpdateType.PATCH` when updating an entity.
+So even if a PUT request is made, fields not in the request body won't be set to null.

+To set other fields to null there are two options.
+1. Include null in the request body, e.g. `{Description: null}`
+2. When developing a client use `UpdateType.REPLACE` for `getEntityUpdateRequest()`.
+See https://olingo.apache.org/doc/odata4/tutorials/od4_basic_client_read.html